Environmental Management System (EMS)

 We will work to achieve carbon neutrality throughout the supply chain as a company by maximizing the use of existing technologies and developing and sequentially deploying innovative technologies. - Promoting Global Technology Transfer

-In June 1997 we initiated ISO 14001 certification of each of our plants and attained certification of all six of our directly operated plants by 1999.
 In 2009, we established a companywide Environmental Management System (EMS) that extends to our headquarters, branches, and the Central Research Laboratory, and in February 2024, we underwent our fifth renewal audit as a company by the Japan Testing Center for Construction Materials, and continue to maintain our certification.
+The ISO 14001 certification acquisition rate for cement plants, including Group companies, is 100%.
+Furthermore, all of our overseas cement plants in countries that adopt ISO have obtained ISO 14001 certification and are actively committed to environmental conservation.
+Cement plants in countries where ISO is not adopted as the mainstream standard operate their own EMS.

 Risk Management